 Amongst the best performing sectors of the index, Vanaspati & Allied industries remained in limelight because of strong demand outlook and increased palm oil prices followed by Technology and Cements.
 The lockdown in the country spurred the need for technological propagation, hence, the sector remained prominent throughout the year.
 Further, the announcement of construction package and reduction in the policy rate stirred enthusiasm amongst all the construction and its related sectors.
 On the other hand, the reduction in the policy rate and ban on dividends for two consecutive quarters took the toll on the banking sector.

-Average exposure to equities during the year remained at 96%, whereas 4% was invested in mutual funds and Government Securities.
-The equity portfolio was aligned towards high growth investments and to this effect investments were made in Commercial Banks, textile composite, Steel, Chemical, Cement and Food & Personal Care.
-Achieving Milestones Seven years ago, the market capitalization of the Company was Rs.1.95 billion, which has increased to PKR 2.29 billion in 2018.
+Cyan’s portfolio increased by 39.30% during the year against 7.41% return posted by the KSE-100 Index.
+Average exposure to equities during the year remained at 97%, whereas 3% was invested in cash and debt securities.
+The equity portfolio was aligned towards high growth investments and to this effect significant investments were made in Technology and Vanaspati & Allied industries.

 Nine years ago, the market capitalization of the Company was PKR1.95 billion, which has increased to PKR 2.27 billion in 2020.
 During this period, the Company managed to pay a total dividend of PKR 5.6 billion providing the shareholders with a total return of 303% The benchmark KSE-100 Index provided a return of 286% during the same period reflecting Cyan’s outperformance of 17% points.